cabinz/my-xbar-plugins/README.md

 ```

 ## Customize Your Timetable
-Your timetable should be made as a CSV file, where each line is in the format of
+Your timetable should be made as a CSV file in the line format of
 ```
 <Begin Time>,<End Time>,<Event Name>,[<Event Emoji>]
 ```
-The column of emoji is optional, i.e. each line of the following CSV text are valid:
+The column of emoji is optional, i.e. each line of the following CSV text is valid:
 ```CSV
 23:30,07:30,sleep,😴
 07:30,08:30,breakfast,